-Presentations have been delivered to the County, to cities, and to partner organizations throughout the planning process.
-There has been coverage of the effort in the newspaper and the co-conveners and Partnership Coordinator have been interviewed on the radio.
+Presentations have been delivered to the County, to cities, to the Siletz Tribal Council and to other partner organizations throughout the planning process.
+There has been coverage of the effort in the newspaper and the Co-Conveners and Partnership Coordinator have been interviewed on the radio.

 The Partnership, its members, and consultants supporting the Partnership have produced numerous technical products to describe water conditions in the Mid-Coast.
 There was a recognition that many of these documents, sometimes exceeding 100 pages, were not accessible to the general public.
 As a result, these technical products were translated into interactive StoryMaps with visual elements and accessible narrative with both an English and a Spanish version.
 The StoryMaps were launched in early 2021.
-In addition, an information-rich website was created.
+In addition, an information-rich website was created, and Oregon Explorer created a tool to explore Mid-Coast water related information

 In late 2018 the Partnership launched a community survey and listening sessions with the help of Oregon's Kitchen Table (see results below).
-A second round of engagement with Oregon's Kitchen Table is planned for late 2021 to gather public input on strategies being considered.
+A second round of engagement with Oregon's Kitchen Table took place late 2021 - early 2022 to gather public input and gauge community support for the strategies being considered.